harrycaoyu/harrycaoyu.github.io/README.md

     make

-The Makefile can upload the generated site using `scp` or `rsync` to the configured server by running either one of the :
+The Makefile can upload the generated site using `rsync` to the configured server by running:

     make sync